JJTB100/HydroHeat/docs/build instructions and kit.md

 sudo apt install php libapache2-mod-php
 ```

-- As shown in the webfiles the php scripts are able to pull the temperature from the client pi and save these to a text file
+- As shown in the webfiles the php scripts are able to pull the temperature from the client pi and save these to a json file
-- This text file is read from in order to update the website to have a live show of the current temperature when the client is running
+- This json file is read by the server in order to update the website to have a live show of the current temperature when the client is running

 ### Setting up the client
 - Using the manual listed in the github for the temperature sensor, set up and plug it in.